-Former soloist of the Metropolitan Opera Ballet, and past scholarship student at Juilliard, Sarah Lawrence College, and the Martha Graham School, Victorio later studied flamenco in Spain for seven years with numerous renowned teachers in Sevilla and Madrid.
-While in Madrid, he formed his own traditional flamenco company, and further on created a dance company for a weekly show on national televison in Spain.
+Former soloist of the Metropolitan Opera Ballet, and former scholarship student at Juilliard, Sarah Lawrence College, and the Martha Graham School, Victorio later studied flamenco in Spain for seven years with numerous renowned teachers in Sevilla and Madrid.
+While in Madrid, he formed his own traditional flamenco company, and further on created a dance company for a weekly show on national television in Spain.
 For the program, he choreographed dances ranging from jazz and ballet to flamenco and contemporary dance.

 In addition, Victorio wrote and choreographed two dance-dramas for television in Madrid and Amsterdam.

 Victorio has performed throughout the U.S. and Europe with guest appearances at Carnegie Hall, Radio City, Madison Square Garden, Avery Fisher Hall, the Kennedy Center, the Hollywood Bowl, the MGM Hotel, La Scala, the Vienna Opera House and the Royal Albert Hall in London.
 He has also choreographed for Columbia and United Artists in Hollywood, and coached athletes, singers and actors, including Tony Curtis, Ava Gardner, Anthony Quinn, James Gandolfini, Brooke Shields and John Turturro.

 For his achevements as a dancer and choreographer, Victorio has received letters of recommendation from Charlton Heston, Yul Brenner, Dame Irene Worth, the directors Geogre Wolfe, Frank Schaffner, David Lean, and the film producer, Sam Spiegel.